 Putting together your wedding website should be easy.
 And for the most part it is.
-Thanks to our longtime partner Squarespace and their modern, designer-created wedding website templates, you can build a beautiful wedding website in less time than it’ll take you to binge watch the second season of Stranger Things (NO SPOILERS).
+Thanks to our longtime partner, Squarespace, and their modern, designer-created wedding website templates, you can build a beautiful wedding website in less time than it’ll take you to binge watch the final season of Game of Thrones (NO SPOILERS).
 But what about when it comes time to figure out what you want to say with said website?
 Our rule with wedding websites is that they should inform your guests of all the relevant details they’ll need in order to make smart decisions about your wedding.
 Beyond that?
 They’re adults, and you can’t tell people how to live their lives.

 If you’re just getting started putting together your wedding website, Squarespace has you covered on making it look 💯.
 Plus, in addition to their stylish, modern templates, they’ve got all the bonus perks like a custom URL with your annual account, gallery pages to show off your beautiful faces, a super easily integrated registry experience, and really good customer service if you ever get stuck.
 And today we’re topping all that off with words you can steal.
 (And more specifically, words for those difficult-to-convey messages.)
 So here are five wedding website scripts you can copy and paste into your website to get your messages across without offending your family.

 Now you have no excuses not to hit publish on that website you started two months ago.